MAIF/daikoku/manual/docs/02-usages/08-tenantusage/2-teams.md

 Go to `settings/Organizations settings` and then click `teams` on the left menu.
 You should see the list of existing `teams`

-`Teams` can only be updated (or deleted) by admin, mainly to update metadata or authorizedEntities (2 properties editable only by a tenant admin).
+`Teams` can only be created or updated by admin, mainly to add metadata or authorizedEntities (2 properties editable only by a tenant admin).

+## Create a team
 A team needs the folowing informations :

 * Tenant (By default, the current tenant)